PranavB6/Bubbles_2.0/README.md

 # Bubbles 2.0
 A bubble shooter game written with python and pygame.

-It involves use of object oriented programming, graphs, dept-first search, and state machines.
+Cheats: "explosion", "god", "blue", "violet", "red", "green", "yellow" It involves use of object oriented programming, graphs, dept-first search, and state machines.

 ![Screenshot](/images/Screenshot.PNG?raw=true "Screenshot")

-I DO NOT own the Background, Crosshair or Cannon images.
-If you are the owner of these images, please let me know and I will take them down.
+I DO NOT own the images of the Background, Crosshair or Cannon.
+If you are the owner of these images, and do not want me to use these, please let me know and I will take them down.